kgfitzgerald/stat-5700/staff.md

 ---
-layout: page
+layout: home
-title: Staff
+title: Important Course Info
-nav_exclude: true
+nav_order: 1
+permalink: /
 description: A listing of all the course staff members.
 ---